Bunty Afoa: 2022

 In round 13 of the 2022 NRL season, Afoa was sent to the sin bin for a professional foul and later scored a try in New Zealand's 44-12 loss against Manly.

 Afoa made a total of 24 appearances for the New Zealand club as they finished 15th on the table.

 2023

 Afoa played 21 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.

 2024

 Afoa played nine games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 2025

 Afoa played seven games for the New Zealand Warriors in the 2025 NRL season which saw the club finish 5th on the table.
 The New Zealand Warriors confirmed that Afoa was one of five players released by the club at the end of their season.
 On 28 September, Afoa played in the New Zealand Warriors NSW Cup grand final victory against St. George Illawarra.
 On 10 October, the Wests Tigers announced that they had signed Afoa for the 2026 season.

+2026

+Afoa was limited to just ten games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.